 The video below does a great job of helping you visualize the process.

 One last bit of advice we have for you is to be patient.
 It takes some practice to master the expression procedure, and if you ever have any questions, contact your veterinarian.
-You also need to be patient with your dog’s diet, learn more about safely changing your dog’s food.
+Changing your dog’s diet can also take time, learn more about safely changing your dog’s food.

 Changes won’t happen overnight or even in a week.
 Once you’ve stuck to their new diet, it typically takes a month to six weeks before you and your pup will see improvement.Tagged With: Digestion, DIY, Gastrointestinal, Reviewed By Dr. Pendergrass, DVM